Waste Reduction Committee

-The Energy & Recycling Committee meets the third Wednesday of the month at 6:00 P.M. at the Community Center.
+The Waste Reduction Committee meets the third Wednesday of the month at 6:00 P.M. at the Community Center.

 How do our dual-compartment trucks work?
 In the video below, you can see that, after the truck collects and empties the garbage cart, the separator on the inside of the truck flips over so the recycling cart's contents are dumped into another section of the truck.